mongodb/stitch-android-sdk/README.md

 ### Using the SDK

 #### Logging In
-1. To initialize our connection to BaaS, go to your **MainActivity.java** and within your *onCreate* method, add the following line and replace your-app-id with the app ID you took note of when setting up the application in BaaS:
+1. To initialize our connection to Stitch, go to your **MainActivity.java** and within your *onCreate* method, add the following line and replace your-app-id with the app ID you took note of when setting up the application in Stitch:

 	```
-	final BaasClient _client = new BaasClient(this, "your-app-id");
+	final StitchClient _client = new StitchClient(this, "your-app-id");
 	```

-	* Note: To create a BaasClient using properties, make sure to set the **appId** property in your **baas.properties** and use the following factory method:
+	* Note: To create a StitchClient using properties, make sure to set the **appId** property in your **stitch.properties** and use the following factory method:

 		```
-		final BaasClient _client = BaasClient.fromProperties(this);
+		final StitchClient _client = StitchClient.fromProperties(this);
 		```

-2. This will only instantiate a client but will not make any outgoing connection to BaaS
+2. This will only instantiate a client but will not make any outgoing connection to Stitch
 3. Since we enabled anonymous log in, let's log in with it; add the following after your new _client:

 	```